 Another risk for offshore oil rig workers is helicopter crashes or boating accidents as the workers are being transported to and from the oil rig.
 Air currents can be a big problem for helicopters taking off or landing on helipads in the Gulf of Mexico.
 If your loved one was killed in a helicopter crash while being transported to a rig, you can recover for his wrongful death under maritime law.

 Call for a Free Consultation—(214) 301-5007

 If your loved one was injured while working on an oil rig in the Gulf of Mexico, we are ready to provide aggressive, effective representation to help you get justice and compensation.
-Contact our Dallas, Texas, personal injury law office to schedule a free consultation.
+Contact a Dallas personal injury lawyer at Crain Lewis Brogdon, LLP to schedule a free consultation.